itsSabbir/anomaly-detection-system-2/README.md

 ### 3.1 Conceptual Overview

 The implemented system is a web-based application designed for automated anomaly detection in uploaded video files.
-It integrates a frontend for user interaction, a backend for request handling and orchestration, a machine learning component for video analysis, and a database for persistent storage of detected anomalies.
+It **`comprises`** a frontend for user interaction (video upload), a backend server for request handling and orchestration, a machine learning component for video analysis, and a database for persistent storage of detected anomalies.
 The core pipeline demonstrates an end-to-end flow from video upload to alert generation and storage.

 ### 3.2 Component Breakdown and Interactions